greird/slack-exporter/README.md

 This project automates the backup of Slack workspace files to a local folder, with options to upload the backup folder to Google Drive or Mega.io.

+## DISCLAIMER

+This project is a work in progress and is meant to run locally since some of the authentication process is not secure enough.
+Also note, Gemini CLI has been used extensively to write the code in this repository, including this README.

 ## Features

 - **History Export**: Retrieves conversation history from public and private channels.